neoforged/.github/primers/26.1/index.md

         - `handleAttack` - Handles the player's attack on an entity.
         - `handleSpectateEntity` - Handles the player wanting to spectate an entity.
         - `handleSetGameRule` - Handles setting the game rules from the client.
+- `net.minecraft.resources`
+    - `FileToIdConverter#extensionMatches` - Checks if the identifier ends with the specified extension.
+    - `Identifier`
+        - `ALLOWED_NAMESPACE_CHARACTERS` - The characters allowed in an identifier's namespace.
+        - `resolveAgainst` - Resolves the path from the given root by checking `/<namespace>/<path>`.
 - `net.minecraft.server.MinecraftServer`
+    - `DEFAULT_GAME_RULES` - The supplied default game rules for a server.
     - `warnOnLowDiskSpace` - Sends a warning if the disk space is below 64 MiB.
     - `sendLowDiskSpaceWarning` - Sends a warning for low disk space.
-    - `getGlobalGameRules` - Gets the game rules for the overworld dimension.
 - `net.minecraft.server.commands.SwingCommand` - A command that calls `LivingEntity#swing` for all targets.
 - `net.minecraft.server.packs.AbstractPackResources#loadMetadata` - Loads the root `pack.mcmeta`.
 - `net.minecraft.server.packs.resources.ResourceMetadata$MapBased` - A resource metadata that stores the sections in a map.